 Status of review (process and content under review).

-To invite parties to update information submitted pursuant to decision XXVIII/4, when relevant changes occur;
+To invite parties to update information submitted pursuant to decision XXVIII/4 by 1 January 2020;

-To request the Ozone Secretariat to make the information referred to in paragraphs 1 and 2 above accessible on its website and to ensure an update of the overview prior to each meeting of the parties and the open-ended working groupether to renew the request to the secretariat.
+To request the Ozone Secretariat to make the information referred to in paragraphs 1 and 2 above accessible on its website and to ensure an update of the overview at least prior to each meeting of the parties, concluding with the 34th meeting of the parties, when parties should consider whether to renew the request to the secretariat.